Skip to main content

 Collection Instructions

-If tube other than a gel-barrier tube is used, transfer separated serum/plasma to a labeled plastic transport tube.
+If tube other than a gel-barrier tube is used, transfer separated serum to a screw-cap polypropylene transport tube.
 Do not freeze gel-barrier tube (pour off serum first).

 Stability Requirements